iBurnApp/iBurn-Android/DEVELOPING.md

 The database update process is complicated by the fact that we allow the user to modify the database by marking favorites and adding custom map markers.
 We could evaluate separating all user-made data into a separate database from the API-supplied data.
 This would allow us to simplify the update process but would complicate the querying.
-The current system has gone through a year of battle testing and the data update mechanism is pretty critical so mayyybee  ¯\_(ツ)_/¯
+The current system has gone through two years of battle testing and the data update mechanism is pretty critical so mayyybee  ¯\_(ツ)_/¯